 VisualARQ licenses can be used as floating licenses in two different ways:

-- Cloud Zoo: this option lets you manage VisualARQ floating licenses online.
+This option lets you manage VisualARQ floating licenses online.
 You just need to add the license to the Rhino accounts and use the same license in different computers worldwide.
-Learn here how it works and the benefits of licensing VisualARQ with this mode.
+Learn here how Cloud Zoo works and the benefits of licensing VisualARQ with this mode.

 Insert files of any compatible format into the Rhino model as external references so other users can visualize and develop parts of the same project.
 Linked and embedded files can be updated from the Block Manager after any change of the original file.